juripero/ryft-server/docs/demo/2017-01-12-query-parser.md

 ### Width and Line

 `WIDTH` and `LINE` options can be provided at the same time.
-The last one has an effect.
+The last one has an effect. (ryftprim shows error in that case).

 Moreover, for consistency with the REST API it is also possible to specify `WIDTH=line` instead of `LINE=true`.